radyak/radshift-core/docs/dev/architecture.md

 # Architecture

-The Main Platform clusters the core functionality of a _Home Sweet Host_.
+The Main Platform clusters the core functionality of a _RadShift_ server.
 It is separated into the components

-- Gateway
+- Core
 - Persistence

 <!--